 Then, there is me.
 While I can cook better than Derek, my garage looks more like my son’s bedroom after a play date.

 My few tools are scattered all over the place, my air compressor is buried under my kids’ toys, and my use of tools is limited to screwdrivers and wrenches.

 So, who would you ask to help you with your kitchen project?
 Derek, with his tools and experience, or me, with my recipes?

 You would ask Derek, wouldn’t you?
 I actually would.
 Derek is a good friend of mine, and I trust him to help me with any house project.
 He built the shelves in my garage and helped us redo our downstairs.

 Because he has the right tools and has experience using them.

-You would trust Derek with the project because he knows what he is doing with tools, and he has experience.
+You would trust Derek with the project because he knows what he is doing with tools and has experience.
 In any renovation project, unexpected things come up.
-And between me and him, he is the better choice.
+And between me and me, he is the better choice.

 The fact that you would not trust me with the project does not mean that I am a bad person.
 It simply means that Derek is better qualified to do the job.